agilajah/agilajah.github.io/_posts/2018-09-11-random-ml-5-understanding-alphagozero-1.md

 If we only investing in those already proven companies, maybe we will miss out on opportunities to yield better returns than our current prospects.
 But by exploring too much, we may won't make enough profit.

-This is what we called by exploration vs exploitation dilemma.
+This is what we call by exploration vs exploitation dilemma.
 When we explore something, we might discover unknown (better) options but we have to sacrifice the other option(s) as well.
 Although exploration could be a total failure, we'll gain important lessons from it.
 On the other hand, when we do some exploitations, we'll be confident to get what we expected but ended up losing chances that might be better for us.

 The thing is, we operate on a daily basis with limited knowledge and little understanding of how the world (or the people, or the markets) works.
 So, how do we decide when to explore new things and when to take advantage (exploit) of our knowledge on something?
 After all, we've only got so much time in the world and one little mistake (at worst case scenario) could cost you everything.
 (The hell I was talking about LOL, pardon my language.
 Let's move on).